Is Your Smartphone Really Listening In To Your Conversations?

 As for the accuracy and sometimes eerily coincidental ads you receive, other factors may be at play.

-“What people don’t seem to understand is that there’s a lot of other tracking in daily life that doesn’t involve your phone’s camera or microphone that give a third party just as comprehensive a view of you,” one of the authors, David Choffnes, told Gizmodo
+“What people don’t seem to understand is that there’s a lot of other tracking in daily life that doesn’t involve your phone’s camera or microphone that give a third party just as comprehensive a view of you,” one of the authors, David Choffnes, told Gizmodo.

 The research is due to be presented at the Privacy Enhancing Technology Symposium Conference in Barcelona next month.